An older man and woman hold takeaway coffee cups and stand in a street

 Challenge it

-• Become an Age-friendly Community: Encourage your local authority to sign up and join over 85 places across the country committed to making their community a better place to age in.
-In the meantime, work with local councils to ensure parks, public transport, and facilities are designed with all ages and abilities in mind.
+• Become an Age-friendly Community: Encourage your local authority to sign up and join over 85 places across the country committed to making their community a better place to age.

 TOP TIP - Avoid well-meaning but patronising terms such as 'sweet old lady' or 'still going strong'.
 These may be used with good intentions, but they subtly reinforce stereotypes that older adults in your community are fragile or exceptions for being active.